CAPE CANAVERAL, Fla. - No one saw it. No one knew just when it came to life.

-Many experts agree there were no astronauts lost during the Apollo moon landings because of Gus Grissom, Ed White, and Roger Chaffee's sacrifice.
+Many experts agree there were no astronauts lost during the Apollo moon landings because of the hard lessons learned after the deaths of Gus Grissom, Ed White and Roger Chaffee.

 This old space writer would like to second that.

-Jay Barbree is in his 49th year with NBC News.
-He has never missed covering a single launch of American astronauts for the NBC network.
+Jay Barbree has never missed covering a launch of American astronauts for the NBC network.
 Barbree is currently writing the history of space flight for Smithsonian Books, titled "Live From Cape Canaveral."
 The book is to be released in late September for the 50th anniversary of Sputnik's launch.

 © 2013 NBCNews.com Reprints